Do I Have a Problem with Alcohol?

 Alcoholism – what does that mean, anyway?

-This article comes from the website Thinking About Drinking, which is published by the University Physician's Office as a way to identify drinking alcohol as both a health and wellness issue important to the entire MSU community, not just students.
+This article comes from our section Thinking About Drinking, which is published by the University Physician's Office as a way to identify drinking alcohol as both a health and wellness issue important to the entire MSU community, not just students.
 It’s just one of many health factors, including nutrition, exercise, tobacco use, and emotional health, which can affect health status, both in the long and the short term.
-To learn more about the program, visit the Thinking About Drinking website.
+To learn more about the program, visit the Thinking About Drinking section.